 - Evaluate investments using industry software

-- Make strategic management decisions and solve operational problems
+- Make strategic management decisions to solve operational problems

 - Analyze financial reporting and its effect on financial markets